 Depending on the person’s driving history and other factors, you may pay more when adding drivers to your policy.

-How does car insurance work if we’re living together, unmarried but own and drive different cars?
+How does car insurance work if we live together, unmarried, but own and drive different cars?

-Can unmarried couples be on the same car insurance?
-Not on one combined policy for both cars and drivers.
-It is important to note that if you and your partner are unmarried and living together, but own and drive different vehicles, you may not be able to combine your insurance policies.
+Contact your insurer to see whether they want you to combine policies – likely, they won’t require you to unless you’re married.
+It is important to note that if you and your partner are unmarried and living together but own and drive different vehicles, you may be unable to combine your insurance policies.

 A car insurance policy must be in the name of the person who owns the vehicle.
 Adding your partner and their car to your policy may get tricky.

 Most car insurance companies require that you have an insurable interest in a car to insure it under your policy.
-In other words, you cannot insure a vehicle under your policy that you do not own.
-Therefore, if you are not listed as an owner of your partner’s vehicle, you will not be able to insure that vehicle on your policy.
+In other words, you cannot insure a vehicle you do not own under your policy.
+Therefore, if you are not listed as your partner’s vehicle owner, you cannot insure that vehicle on your policy.

 Separate policies, but list each other as drivers